 Project Lead: Sudipto Dasgupta

 This project is set in the backdrop of North Lakhimpur district of Assam – designs and prototypes a range of flood resilient solutions using frugal and vernacular resources, existing technology and co-creative methods.
-The major focal points is the ability to survive the flood and how a product, service or system around it will be able to function when the more conventional resources are cut off.
+The major focal point is the ability to survive the flood and how a product, service or system around it will be able to function when the more conventional resources are cut off.

 Some of the ideas developed in this project are: